-- You think the rash has damaged the mucous lining of your mouth and digestive tract.
+- You think an ingested substance has damaged the lining of your mouth or digestive tract.

-Contact dermatitis is caused by a substance you're exposed to that irritates your skin or triggers an allergic reaction.
+Contact dermatitis is caused by exposure to a substance that irritates your skin or triggers an allergic reaction.
 The substance could be one of thousands of known allergens and irritants.
-Some of these substances may cause both irritant contact dermatitis and allergic contact dermatitis.
+Often people have irritant and allergic reactions at the same time.

 Irritant contact dermatitis is the most common type.
-This nonallergic skin reaction occurs when a substance damages your skin's outer protective layer.
+This nonallergic skin reaction occurs when an irritant damages your skin's outer protective layer.

 Some people react to strong irritants after a single exposure.
-Others may develop signs and symptoms after repeated exposures to even mild irritants.
+Others may develop a rash after repeated exposures to even mild irritants, such as soap and water.
 And some people develop a tolerance to the substance over time.

 Common irritants include:

 - Bleach and detergents